A pair of beautifully restored wine merchants' houses (sleeping 2-4 and 4-6), hidden away in one of Santorini's

 There are 2 houses a short walk apart: Sophia, which sleeps 2-4 in 2 bedrooms (or 5 if you use the sitting room sofa), and Kyani , which sleeps 6 in 3 semi-independent bedroom suites (or 7-8 if you use the sofas).

 Of the two, we preferred Sophia, which was the perfect size for a small family, though we could also imagine a honeymoon couple enjoying its space and seclusion.
 From the courtyard you step into a cool, dark sitting room with a 4-metre vaulted ceiling, shuttered windows and polished wooden floors.
 It feels almost monastic - though in fact this was once a wealthy wine merchant's house.
 You'll find a sofa and chairs, a coffee table made from an old stable door, a pretty ceiling light of coiled olive branches.
-In case the weather turns, there's an antique round dining table, while a flatscreen TV-DVD (bring your own films) and a fully primed iPod (plus dock) should keep you amused.
+In case the weather turns, there's an antique round dining table, while a media player with movies and a fully primed iPod (plus dock) should keep you amused.

 Off this room, one on each side, are the master bedroom with its vast four-poster stacked with pillows, and a smaller double (or twin, at a pinch) ideal for kids.
 By comparison, the bathroom - with curtainless, cymbal-sized shower and pebbled floors - and the adjoining kitchen (see Eating) feel a little poky, though they do the job.
-But you'll spend most of the time outside, either around the pool or in the smaller rear courtyard, which has a bamboo-screened table for 6.
+But you'll spend most of the time outside, either around the pool or in the smaller rear courtyard.

-Kyani has 3 bedroom suites, each with its own separate entrance, and 2 of them with their own kitchenette; other than that, there's no communal indoor dining or sitting space.
+Kyani has 3 bedroom suites, each with its own bathroom and separate entrance, and 2 of them with their own kitchenette; as for communal space, there is a small indoor dining room on the top floor.
 It's an odd layout, best suited to 3 couples, or possibly a pair of families, who know each other well.
 But it also has some gorgeous touches: the panoramic dining terrace, the raised pool with its soft LED lighting echoing the illuminated church opposite.